-If the event that an additional adult is needed, each site will reach out to an Elmbrook School District custodian staff member to act as support staff.
+If the event that an additional adult is needed, each site will reach out to a School District staff member to act as support staff.
 This staff should be able to respond within 5 minutes of being called.

-The West Suburban YMCA has complete first aid kits in each program area.
-All staff is trained in CPR, AED, and First Aid procedures.
+The YMCA has complete first aid kits in each program area.
+All staff at licensed locations are trained in CPR, AED, and First Aid procedures.
 A daily record of all injuries will be kept in the Medical/Injury Log Book, which is located in each classroom.
-Accident reports will be filled out, and reviewed by the School Age Director, and a copy will be placed in the child’s file.
-The child’s file will be reviewed by the School Age Director every 6 months, at minimum.
-Any injury to a child or evidence of unusual bruises, contusions, lacerations or burns, in or out of our care, shall be recorded in the Medical/Injury Log Book and reported immediately to the School Age Director; this includes serious injuries as well as any injury that leaves a mark on the skin.
-The following procedures will be utilized for onsite and any offsite injuries.
+Accident reports will be filled out, and reviewed by the Y BASE Director, and a copy will be placed in the child’s file.
+The child’s file will be reviewed by the Y BASE Director every 6 months, at minimum.
+Any injury to a child or evidence of unusual bruises, contusions, lacerations or burns, in or out of our care, shall be recorded in the Medical/Injury Log Book and reported immediately to the Y BASE Director; this includes serious injuries as well as any injury that leaves a mark on the skin.
+The following procedures will be utilized for on-site and any off-site injuries.

-Serious injury is defined as one that requires professional medical treatment such as, but not limited to, burns, concussions, wounds, poison and broken bones.
+Serious injury is defined as one that requires professional medical treatment such as, but not limited to, burns, concussions, wounds, poison, and broken bones.
 In case of serious injury, the staff person in charge shall make an immediate assessment of the condition of the child and the decision for treatment.
-If paramedics are to be called, parent(s)/guardian(s) will be notified and a staff member will ride in the ambulance to the hospital and stay with the injured child until the parent/guardian arrives.
+If paramedics are to be called, a parent/guardian will be notified and a staff member will ride in the ambulance to the hospital and stay with the injured child until the parent/guardian arrives.

-If a child needs immediate professional medical assistance, we will make every effort for the child to be taken to Children’s Hospital, 9000 W Wisconsin #410, Wauwatosa, WI 53226; their phone number is 414-266-2000.
-Any injuries resulting in hospital care will be reported to our state licensure.
+If a child needs immediate professional medical assistance, we will transport the child to the nearest hospital.
+Any injuries resulting in hospital care will be reported to our state licensor.

 Any time your child is involved in an incident or accident while at the YMCA, our staff will inform you at the close of the day.
 If staff will not see you, they will complete a form to give to you.